indrajith49/Spotify-Song-Skip-Predictor/README.md

 - Feature engineering -> normalization + one-hot encoding
 - Handling imbalanced data -> class weights
 - Model evaluation -> precision, recall, F1, AUC, NOT just accuracy!

+# what I don't know yet is gitnore and how to connect codes with GitHub (trying to learn soon)